romw314/bashfox/README.md

 Please ensure that `~/.local/bin` is in your path after manual installation.

 ## Uninstallation
+You will need Bash, cURL, Perl, and coreutils installed.
+You will not need Git.
 If you installed BashFOX with the install script uninstall it with:
 ```bash
 curl -L https://github.com/romw314/bashfox/raw/master/uninstall.bash | bash
 ```

+Elsewhere, simply remove the symlink from `~/.local/bin`.

 ## Usage
 Write your code to `main.bash`, for example: